Home

 Alfalfa Animal Market

-This market has more dogs, cats, parrots and parakeets than anything else.
-You'll also find fish (the kind you take home in a bowl, not the kind you eat), lizards, rabbits, gerbils, chinchillas and a few other strange animals.
+This market HAD more dogs, cats, parrots and parakeets than anything else.
+But also fish (the kind you take home in a bowl, not the kind you eat), lizards, rabbits, gerbils, chinchillas and a few other strange animals.
 You can also pick up bird cages and lots of other pet care supplies.
-Sundays until 2pm.
+This market moved to Torneo along the river but I have not been so cannot confirm if it is still operating (June 2012).

 Here you will find mainly stamps and coins, but other items such as pins, semi-precious stones, antique watches, military medals and even phone cards (yes, they collect those, too!).
 You can also enjoy the surroundings in the Plaza, which is a site to see even when the market isn't there.
 Sundays until 2pm.